- We advise you to exercise a high degree of caution in Gabon because of the high levels of crime.

 Facsimile: (237) 222 1090

-You can also obtain consular assistance from the nearest Australian High Commission which is in Nigeria:
+You can also obtain consular assistance from the Australian High Commission located in Nigeria:

 If you are travelling to Gabon, whatever the reason and however long you'll be there, we encourage you to register with the Department of Foreign Affairs and Trade.
 You can register online or in person at any Australian Embassy, High Commission or Consulate.
 The information you provide will help us to contact you in an emergency - whether it is a natural disaster, civil disturbance or a family issue.